Multisolitons in a gauged Skyrme-Maxwell model: Numerical results

 As the gauge coupling increase, the contribution of the electromagnetic energy is increasing at first, it is maximal as $g\sim 1$, see Fig.~\ref{fig8}.
 This effect is related with deformations of the Skyrmions and formation of magnetic flux.

-The structure of the magnetic field follows the pattern above, in the weak coupling regime there is a circular magnetic flux tube, which encircles the Skyrmions of degrees $3-5$.
-This flux is linked to the four return local fluxes, as seen in the right column of Fig.~\ref{fig5}.
-Further increase of the gauge coupling drives the Skyrmions towards an axially-symmetric solution bounded with a toroidal magnetic field with a flux along the symmetry z-axis of the configuration, and the circular magnetic flux orthogonal to the $x-z$ plane.
-The first order phase transition to the toroidal $Q=4$ and $Q=5$ Skyrmions takes place around $g=0.7$ and $g=0.8$, respectively.
+The structure of the magnetic field follows the pattern above, in the weak coupling regime there is a circular magnetic flux tubes, which encircles the Skyrmions of degrees $3-5$.
+This flux is linked to the four return local fluxes, as seen in the right column of Fig.~\ref{fig5}, where the circular magnetic field crosses the isosurface of total energy density of ${\cal E}=0.1$.
+Further increase of the gauge coupling drives the Skyrmions towards an axially-symmetric solution bounded with a toroidal magnetic field with a flux along the symmetry z-axis of the configuration, and the circular magnetic flux orthogonal to the $x-z$ plane, analogously to what can be seen for $Q=2$ on the right plot in Fig. \ref{fig2}.
+The transformation to the toroidal $Q=4$ and $Q=5$ Skyrmions takes place around $g=0.7$ and $g=0.8$, respectively.
+Clearly, the behavior of the magnetic field is more complex for non-axially symmetrical gauge Skyrmions, its magnitude tends to be stronger inside the core of the Skyrmion.
+The Fig.~\ref{fig5} displays the magnitude and direction of the magnetic field for $g=0.5$.

 In Fig.~\ref{fig:Q=3-5} we illustrate transition to toroidal gauged Skyrmions.
 Here, we visualize the field configurations by plotting isosurfaces of the field components $\phi_0=-0.9$, $\phi_3=\pm 0.9$ and $\mid\Phi\mid = 0.9$, where $\Phi\equiv \phi_1+ i\,\phi_2$, for some set of values of the gauge coupling $g$.
 The colouring scheme displays phase of the component $\Phi$.
 This also allows us to compare the toroidal Skyrmions with Hopfions, the tube-like isosurface $\phi_0=-0.9$ can be set into correspondence with the position curve of the soliton, it is defined as the set of points where the field $\phi_0$ is as far as possible from the boundary vacuum value $\phi_0=1$.